Falsifiability: Sokal and Bricmont

+Sokal and Bricmont also argue that the problems of falsifiability gave "rise to a strongly irrationalist reaction" of postmodernist epistemological relativism.

-Falsification and Open Science
+Falsification and open science

-Falsifiability and Research Integrity
+Falsifiability and research integrity

 At the core of Popper's falsification principle, Karl Popper's principle of falsification centers on figuring out what specific observation would prove a hypothesis wrong, and then trying to find it.
 The research process, therefore, is ideally structured to test a hypothesis by seeking the specific result that would falsify it.
 If a prediction is observed, the hypothesis is corroborated (supported); repeated failures to observe the predicted result may lead to its rejection in a critical discussion.

 Compromised methodology

 However, numerous authors have highlighted that due to the reproducibility crisis, the rejection is compromised by poor practices through the research process, including vague or ill-defined hypotheses, inadequate or under-reported data processing, and problematic data analysis.
 The issue is that the methodology maybe negatively influenced by the researcher degrees of freedom in which the procedures are carried out.

-Open Science Solutions
+Open science solutions

 The Open Science movement has introduced valuable tools and practices aimed at mitigating these biases and restoring the integrity required for meaningful falsification.
 By increasing transparency and rigor, Open Science measures help to reduce researcher degrees of freedom and improve rejection of wrong hypotheses.
 Key tools and practices include: